vvorobjov/nrp-documentation/src/nrp/user_manual/user_interface/3-gz3d-main-owner.rst

 From there, you can essentially start, pause, stop, reset the simulation and interact with the environment.
-Details about spike monitoring and real-time interaction are covered in `Interact with the simulation`_ and `Monitoring the simulation`_.
+Details about spike monitoring and real-time interaction are covered in :ref:`web-cockpit-interact` and :ref:`web-cockpit-monitor`.

 The following image displays all available controls and indicators.